-Google recently announced that they will be testing incorporating Gmail into their search results.
+Google recently announced they will be testing incorporating Gmail into their search results.

 “Sometimes the best answer to your question isn’t available on the public web—it may be contained somewhere else, such as in your email.
 We think you shouldn’t have to be your own mini-search engine to find the most useful information—it should just work.
 A search is a search, and we want our results to be truly universal.”